Colorado Springs Armed Robbery Attorneys

 Any sentence between the minimum and maximum presumptive range may be ordered by the court, as well as other potential requirements, such as successful completion of a rehabilitation program, psychological evaluations, community service, probation and/or completion of an anger management program.
 In extenuating circumstances, a judge may modify a convicted offender's punishment to reflect the unique situation.

 The consequences of an armed robbery conviction in Colorado go far beyond a fine and a prison sentence.
 Many convicted felons lose their jobs, their homes, and their families.
-After paying heavy fines and/or restitution, an armed robber may find him or herself in a desperate financial situation.
-Once released, jobs will be hard to come by and rebuilding relationships or trying to develop new ones may be difficult, thus creating a lonely future.
+After paying heavy fines and/or restitution, they may find themselves in a desperate financial situation.
+Jobs will be hard to come by.
+Rebuilding relationships or trying to develop new ones may be difficult, thus creating a lonely future.

 Don't Leave Your Future to Chance